 95 I love babies and puppies; who doesn’t?

 98 My favorite color is red.
 My favorite number is 3.
 I love chocolate and hamburger and salmon teriyaki and peanut butter.
 I’m somewhat superstitious on some things, OCD on other things.
-But I’m starting to break down some of my inhibitions and opening my mind to some new experiences here and there; heck, I just touched my first cow! lol
+I’m trying to break down some of my inhibitions and opening my mind to some new experiences here and there; heck, I actually touched a cow once! lol

-99 I love my mother, love my wife, love my friends.
+99 I love my mother and love my friends.
 I couldn’t say the word “love” outside of music until 2001 and that’s a major shame.
 I didn’t cry for 33 years until the day my dad passed away.
-If I needed to learn one major lesson and needed to help promote one major lesson it’s to never be ashamed to tell people you care about how you feel and that your emotions are your emotions when you need them, whether it’s public or not.
+If I needed to learn one major lesson and needed to help promote one major lesson it’s to never be ashamed to tell people you care about how you feel, and that your emotions are your emotions when you need them, whether it’s public or not.
 What others think the role of a man or a woman should be is their problem; be yourself as you want to be.

 100 When all is said and done, I’m really a big kid at heart.
 There’s nothing wrong with that either.